 Also, reducing current energy requirements curtails the need for future generating capacity.
 It’s less expensive for everyone — including you, the consumer — to pay an incentive today that reduces demand, than it will be to build an expensive power plant in the years to come.

 What do you do next?
-Call your Nolin for an energy audit.
-After the audit is completed, the energy advisor will work with you to design specific steps you can take to BUTTON UP!
+Call Nolin for a rebate inspection.
+After the inspection is completed, the energy advisor will work with you to design specific steps you can take to BUTTON UP!